Best US Dollar Account UK

 Global banking giant HSBC offers US dollar accounts for both personal and business customers.
 There are no regular fees for personal account holders, although you’ll pay a charge for some types of international payment from your account.
 For businesses there are a few different account types including everyday checking accounts, savings accounts, and foreign currency accounts opened directly with HSBC’s operation in the overseas market.

-• Fees: No opening or monthly fee for personal accounts although there are charges for some transactions; business fees can vary based on account type
+• HSBC fees: No opening or monthly fee for personal accounts, although there are charges for some transactions; business fees can vary based on account type

-• Currency conversion: Personal accounts can be opened in 14 currencies, business accounts can operate in any tradeable currency
+• Supported currencies: Personal accounts can be opened in 14 currencies, business accounts can operate in any tradeable currency

-• Other notable features: 4 different types of foreign currency business account available
+• Other notable features: Several different types of foreign currency business account available

 Santander